 Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
-The combining financial statement information on pages 7 through 9 is presented for purposes of additional analysis and is not a required part of the financial statements.
-Such information is the responsibility of the RMI Public School System's management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
+The Other Supplementary Information, as set forth in Section III of the foregoing table of contents, is presented for purposes of additional analysis and is not a required part of the financial statements.
+The Other Supplementary Information is the responsibility of the RMI Public School System's management.
+The additional information on pages 7 through 9 was derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America by us and other auditors.